How will the city look after you as you age?

 Active and Healthy Ageing Strategy

-Yarra can make streets better for seniors by building:
+Local and state governments can collaborate to make streets better for seniors by building:

 • wider footpaths and safe crossings,